+Statement of Purpose for EC79, M.S. in ECE, UCSD

+Shuo Liu

-The first time I used computer was during an information competition in Grade Three in the primary school when I tried to program in Pascal under the guidance of my computer teacher.
-As I grow up, Computer Engineering (CE) has become an increasingly important subject in my life, which inspires me to learn more about computer and programming.
+The first time I used computer was during an information competition in the primary school when I tried to program in Pascal under the guidance of my computer teacher.
+As I grow up, Computer Engineering has become an increasingly important subject in my life, which inspires me to learn more about computer and programming.
 How to develop an application on iPhone?
+How to develop an application on iPhone?
 How to find patterns from lots of information?
-How to make computer store and process massive data?
-Drive by my passion in computer and my gift in mathematics, I chose Software Engineering (SE) as my major during my undergraduate studies in Sun Yat-sen University (SYSU) to accumulate more knowledge and technical skills, and to give further play to my capability and creativity in this promising field.
+How to make computers store and process massive data?
+Due to my passion in computer and talents in mathematics, I chose Software Engineering as my undergraduate major in Sun Yat-sen University to accumulate more knowledge and technical skills, and to give further play to my capability and creativity in this promising field.

 As an undergraduate student, I managed to accumulate a fair amount of technical knowledge and improve my programming skills.
 In the first two years of my study, my coursework (100- and 200-level courses) mainly focused on the basics of mathematics and programming.
 I studied elementary methods to consolidate mathematical basics, and solved many rudimentary puzzles in different languages to hone my programming skills.
-In reward, my score was ranked top in Computer Programming Ⅱ (C++), Java and Object-oriented Design (Java), Data Structures and Algorithms, and etc. As I’ve laid solid groundwork for the fundamentals, I was able to achieve high in more professional engineering courses later on.
-I got good grades in Principles of Animation and Design of Network-Based Games, Practice of Artificial Neural Networks (Python), Software Engineering Training: Integrated Projects, and etc. With these courses as the foundation, I think I am well-prepared for further study in XXXX, XXXU.
+My scores were ranked top in Probabiity and Statistics, Data Structures and Algorithms, Computer Programming Ⅱ (C++), Java and Object-oriented Design (Java), and etc. As I’ve laid solid groundwork for the fundamentals, I managed to achieve high in more professional engineering courses later on.
+I got the best scores in Principles of Animation and Design of Network-Based Games, Practice of Artificial Neural Networks (Python), Software Engineering Training: Integrated Projects, and etc. With these courses as the foundation, I think I am well-prepared for pursuing further studies in the Department of Electrical and Computer Engineering (ECE), University of California, San Diego (UCSD).